-Since the COVID-19 situation escalated, the development team at Public-i have prioritised work on developing a remote participation solution.
+Since the COVID-19 situation escalated, the development team at Public-i have prioritised work on developing Connect Remote, our video conference solution specifically designed for Local Authorities.
 The goal was to allow our clients to continue live-streaming local government content to their communities whilst keeping themselves and others safe.

 We began three weeks ago by giving clients ways to display existing video conferencing (e.g. Teams or Zoom) on their webcasts.
-We’ve now developed a video-conferencing platform which integrates directly with Connect (our webcasting platform).
+We’ve now developed Connect Remote, our own video-conferencing platform which integrates directly with Connect (our webcasting platform).
 This makes the process simpler and creates a far better experience for the end viewer (i.e. members of the public) as well as meeting the ADSO guidelines released earlier this month.

 This platform is designed to meet the needs of a formal Council meeting, rather than the informal style of meeting that other video-conferencing platforms offer.
-It provides tools for the moderator to manage the people wanting to speak, and also in a future release will let them start a vote.
+It provides tools for the moderator to manage the people wanting to speak, start a vote or enable the lobby.
 There is no additional hardware required for this solution: participants join using a web-browser (NB: Chrome currently offers the best user experience, although other browsers are supported).

 We are currently in beta-testing of our new remote-participation platform.
 However, we recognise the urgency of the situation and we are therefore focusing on functionality: we will be releasing a minimum viable product within the next week.